creativitRy/CloudCanards/README.md

-# Cloud Canards
+# CloudCanards
-Source code for Cloud Canards, a 2D oriental steampunk RPG game.
+Source code for the old version of CloudCanards, an action metroidvania RPG.
-The game is built with Java and libgdx
+Unlike the current build, this version is built with Java and libgdx.

 ### Requirements
 JDK8